 For a movie to watch whilst camping that will bring you back to the adventurous times you had as a child, then look no further than Stand By Me.
 This tale of camaraderie and adventure is timeless and can be watched over and over again.

 I challenge you to watch it and not be taken back to those hot summer vacation periods you enjoyed as a kid, going off on long adventures with your friends.

 Final Thoughts From Me

 Watching a movie when on a camping trip can be great fun, and the technology that you will need has come down significantly in price over recent years, as well as the size too – meaning you can have a portable movie theater set-up in minutes straight out of your bag.

-Having said that, when my family go camping, we usually like to be completely technology-free.
+Having said that, when my family goes camping, we usually like to be completely technology-free.
 But there has been the occasional evening when we want to entertain the kids or wait until they are asleep and just the two of us cuddle up and chill out.

-Most of the time we will read a book or Kindle, but by having a camping movie theater option it gives us a choice that we never used to have before.
+Most of the time we will read a book or Kindle, but having a camping movie theater option gives us a choice that we never used to have before.
 It’s only the last couple of years that we have done this.

 If there is bad weather and it’s raining, it has been a fantastic way in which we can all retreat back into the warmth of our tent and spend a couple of hours together watching a movie.

 If you have not tried it before, then give it a go.
 The equipment you need to buy can be reasonably cheap, and it could offer a great new angle to your camping trips this year.